Volunteering ideas for Participants – “the soul”

 Charity Shops in the area are listed on Google – just search.
 Here is a search link that should show contact details for quite a list.
 Thorngrove Garden Centre is a Scope organisation that combines horticulture with care for young people.

 Youth Clubs in Dorset.
-County Youth provision has changed and the article found at this link explains why.
-New Community Groups are however taking over some of the DCC Youth Centres and looking for all the volunteer help they can get.
-Gillingham Youth Foundation is the place to enquire regarding new Youth Clubs at Gillingham Youth Centre
+County Youth provision has changed.
+New Community Groups are however taking over some of the old DCC Youth Centres and looking for all the volunteer help they can get.
+Go to the next link down – DYA – to enquire.

 Live Careers ads